RunheZH/SCAPES/README.md

 4. type make
 5. type ./SCAPES

+Description:
+This SCAPES software allowed the user to create, load, save, compile, and run a program that was written by SCAPES language.
+The strategy pattern is used for handling different kinds of statements.
+Each statement's behavior could be modified easily.
+It means that only one class needs to be edit.
+It is not necessary to understand other's statement in this situation.

 Test-Program:
 largeNumberPrint - allow user to input two numbers, and the program will print the large number.